Ideas to Update the Top 6 OLDER Granite Countertops

-- warm greige-taupe with a purple (purple-pink) undertone
+- warm greige-taupe with a violet (violet-pink) undertone

 - a touch of burgundy/maroon

-The key with Santa Cecilia granite is that you SHOULDN’T introduce a colour on the cabinets that doesn’t ALREADY EXIST in the countertop.
+The key with these granites is that you SHOULDN’T introduce a colour on the cabinets that doesn’t ALREADY EXIST in the countertop.

-If you add a new colour, there won’t be a visual connection between your cabinets and countertops and it’ll be hot mess.
+If you add a new colour, there won’t be a visual connection between your cabinets and countertops – you could have a hot mess on your hands.
 Any NEW colour needs to be in the form of an accent, not a full-scale commitment.

-THE EXCEPTION.
-If you paint your main cabinets white, you could paint your island a darker neutral with a reasonably strong green undertone as rather than competing with the countertop, it will act like an ACCENT (but if you ask me, this approach can still look a bit dated).
+- If you paint your main cabinets a soft warm white or off-white, you could paint your island a darker neutral with a reasonably strong green undertone.
+This way, rather than competing with the countertop, it will act like an ACCENT.

-BTW – there are SEVERAL varieties of this granite countertop and there’s ALWAYS variation between slabs, so the examples might not show the EXACT Santa Cecilia that you have.
+BTW – there are SEVERAL varieties of these granite countertops, and there’s ALWAYS variation between slabs.
+The examples might not show the EXACT St. Cecilia/Venetian that you have.

-CAN I PAINT MY CABINETS WHITE IF I HAVE SANTA CECILIA GRANITE?
+CAN I PAINT MY CABINETS WHITE IF I HAVE ST. CECILIA OR NEW VENETIAN?

-Yes, but they have to be CONSIDERABLY warm and soft – not stark or clean.
+Yes, but they must be CONSIDERABLY warm and soft, not stark or clean.

-IF I HAVE SANTA CECILIA GRANITE, CAN I PAINT MY CABINETS GRAY?
+IF I HAVE SANTA CECILIA OR VENETIAN GOLD GRANITE, CAN I PAINT MY CABINETS GRAY?

 Nope.
-The gray you think you’re seeing in Santa Cecilia is more of a greige or taupe, so it’s warmer with a subtle violet or violet-pink undertone.
+The gray you think you’re seeing in Santa Cecilia and Venetian Gold is more of a greige or taupe, so it’s warmer with a subtle violet or violet-pink undertone.

-WHAT ARE THE BEST PAINT COLOURS FOR MY WALLS IF I HAVE SANTA CECILIA GRANITE?
+WHAT ARE THE BEST PAINT COLOURS FOR MY WALLS IF I HAVE SANTA CECILIA OR NEW VENETIAN GRANITE?

 - warm, golden-beige paint colours